 I know, this blog is about hiding ourselves from trackers.
 But in order to be able to do so, it’s also interesting to jump into the other side of the fence and see how people can do to track.
 Learn about tracking iPhone.

-This topic is still about privacy issues, but let’s take another perspective: the one of a partner who want to track his other half’s activities.
+This topic is still about privacy issues, but let’s take another perspective: the one of a partner who wants to track his other half’s activities.
 For this, let’s consider that the partner to be tracked is using an iPhone (similar solutions exist for other brands of mobile phones).

-But first let’s see why tracking via a mobile phone is so popular?
+But first, let’s see why tracking via a mobile phone is so popular?

 In order to answer this, just count the number of times where you don’t have your mobile phone next to you… Think again … Not much time, huh?
 Yep, that’s the main interest of tracking iPhone: the owners almost never leave their phone.
 Adding to that, let’s consider the following:

 – mobile networks are conceived in such a way that every subscriber is located in a “cell” that can be physically determined,